Where Does Matcha Come From? Japan vs Global Origins

 Hawaii

-Hawaii’s volcanic soils and tropical climate create unique teas, including small-scale “matcha-style” powders.
-These are very limited in volume and often have a fruity, tropical character that differs from traditional Japanese profiles.
+Volcanic soils and a tropical climate yield unique, very small-batch "matcha-style" powders, often with a fruity character that differs from traditional Japanese profiles.

 How to Choose a Matcha That's Right for You